-Steele Montessori Academy follows SAISD policy on bullying.
+Rodriguez Montessori Elementary follows SAISD policy on bullying as defined in Section 37.0832 of the Texas Education Code- A single significant act or a pattern of acts by one or more students directed at another student that exploits an imbalance of power and involves engaging in verbal expression, written expression, or expression through electronic means and or physical conduct.
 Bullying is defined as repeated and systematic harassment and attacks on others, perpetrated by individuals or groups.
 Bullying takes many forms and can include many different behaviors, such as, but not limited to:

 - Physical violence and attacks

-- Verbal taunts, name calling and put downs including ethnically-based verbal abuse and genderbased put downs
+- Verbal taunts, name calling and put downs including ethnically based verbal abuse and gender-based put downs

 - Threats and intimidations

 - Extortion or stealing of money and possessions

 - Exclusion from the peer group

-A student who engages in any act of bullying is subject to appropriate disciplinary action including suspension, expulsion or referral to law enforcement officials.
-If you believe your child is being bullied you should contact the school principal or social worker.
+A student who engages in any act of bullying is subject to appropriate disciplinary action including suspension, expulsion, or referral to law enforcement officials.
+If you believe your child is being bullied, you should contact the school principal or social worker.